urban7733/apexv0dev/README.md

 # Apex Verify AI

 Apex Verify AI is a deepfake verification platform focused on the creator economy.
-The project is designed with a modular architecture inspired by Alexandr Wang's infrastructure style.

 ## Architecture

 \`\`\`